A complete guide for a first trip in Uzbekistan

 i) The Russian conquest:

 Current Uzbekistan territory was progressively invaded by Russian troops in the 1860s which called the broad territory “Turkestan”.
-Their goal was to prevent England’s colonization of the region from their base India.
+Their goal was to prevent England’s colonization of the region from their base in India.

 At the beginning, Russian presence was mainly a military occupation.
 In some places, they created protectorates such as the Emirate of Bukhara governed by a local Emir.
 The construction of railways connecting the region with Russia in the early 20th century marked the start of a Russian ethnic immigration.